Owain Wyn Evans: Television work

 He then worked as a reporter, presenter and video journalist for BBC Wales and in 2012 began presenting the weather on BBC Wales Today.
 Evans presented weather forecasts across many BBC nations and regions between 2012 and 2019.
-In September 2019, it was announced that Evans would be the new lead weather presenter for BBC North West Tonight.
+In September 2019, it was announced that Evans would be the new lead weather presenter for BBC North West Tonight following the death of long-serving weather presenter Dianne Oxberry, joining from BBC Look North.